RBK-D-IT/digital-development-playbook/docs/devops-and-automation/deployment-process.md

 ### **Automatic Rollback with AWS CloudFormation**

-- If a **CloudFormation deployment fails**, AWS automatically rolls back to the previous stable state.
+- If a CloudFormation deployment fails, AWS automatically rolls back to the previous stable state.

 ### **Application Rollback**

 - If an issue is detected in production:
-  - The pipeline can **redeploy the last stable version**.
+  - The pipeline can redeploy the last stable version.
-  - Developers can manually **rollback to a previous Git commit**.
+  - Developers can manually rollback to a previous Git commit.

 ### **Manual Intervention**

-- In severe incidents, developers can initiate a rollback **via AWS CDK or GitHub Actions**.
+- In severe incidents, developers can initiate a rollback via AWS CDK or GitHub Actions.

 ---